Thinking of moving your website to a new web host can be overwhelming for any website owner.

 7. Does your current web host and your new web host use cPanel?

-cPanel is a web-based control panel used by Linux hosting providers to make it easy for website owners to manage their sites.
+cPanel is a web-based control panel used by Linux hosting providers that provides a number of features to help website owners manage their sites.

 Given your current and new web hosts both have cPanel, you can use cPanel to move your site to the new host.